 - Defense of oil and gas operators from TERO enforcement actions and tribal court proceedings.

-- Defense of mineral development companies in lease disputes and tribal court actions where damages claimed were up to nine figures.
+- Defense of mineral development companies in lease disputes and actions where damages claimed were eight to nine figures.

-- Representation of mining companies in complex title curative projects.
+- Representation of green energy and mineral development companies in complex title curative projects.

-- Title due diligence for various mineral production and renewable energy projects.
+- Due diligence for various production and renewable energy projects.

 - Administrative actions involving federal lands and multiple federal agencies.

-Joshua Cook is a partner in Crowley’s Energy, Environment, and Natural Resources Department.
+Joshua Cook is a partner and leader of our firm’s Energy and Environmental Practice Group.
 His primary areas of practice are mining, Indian law, oil and gas law, and renewable energy.
-Joshua is co-chair of Crowley’s Energy and Environmental Practice Group, handling complex land, title and mineral development matters, including patented and unpatented claim disputes, large scale due diligence of mining, renewable, and oil and gas properties.
-He covers property acquisitions and dispositions, title examinations, as well as permitting and environmental issues.
-He also assists clients with development projects on Indian lands and challenges to tribal jurisdiction.
-Joshua has significant experience working with tribal agencies, especially TERO, handling contract disputes, and defending clients from tribal actions.
-He assists pipeline, transmission line and development companies with right of way issues.
-Joshua serves on the Board of Trustees for the American Exploration and Mining Association, is involved with the Nevada and Wyoming Mining Associations, and works on the Legislative Committee of the Montana Mining Association.
-He is a Trustee at Large and serves on the Special Institutes Committee of the Rocky Mountain Mineral Law Foundation, serves as a reporter for the Foundation’s Newsletter and an update author for the American Law of Mining Treatise.
-Joshua graduated with his Juris Doctorate from Gonzaga University School of Law in Spokane, Washington.
-During law school, he clerked for the Washington State Court of Appeals, served on the Moot Court Honors Council, and lead Gonzaga’s National Trial Team.
-Before law school, Joshua worked in the mining industry where he located mining claims on public domain lands throughout Nevada and other western states.
-Joshua obtained his Bachelor of Science Degree in Business Management and Finance from Brigham Young University.
+Joshua is co-chair of Crowley’s Energy and Environmental Practice Group, handling complex land, title and mineral development matters, including patented and unpatented claim disputes, and large-scale due diligence projects.
+He covers property acquisitions, divestitures, and title examinations, as well as permitting and environmental issues.
+Joshua also assists clients with development projects on Indian lands and issues relating to tribal jurisdiction.
+He has significant experience working with federal and tribal agencies, especially TERO, handling contract disputes, and defending clients from tribal actions.
+He also assists pipeline, transmission line and development companies with linear, condemnation and right of way issues.
+Joshua serves on the Board of Trustees for the American Exploration and Mining Association, is involved with the Nevada and Wyoming Mining Associations, and serves on the Legislative Committee of the Montana Mining Association.
+He is a Trustee at Large and works on the Programs Committee of the Rocky Mountain Mineral Law Foundation, serves as a reporter for the Foundation’s Newsletter and an update author for the American Law of Mining Treatise.
+Joshua graduated with honors from Gonzaga University School of Law in Spokane, Washington.
+During law school, he clerked for the Washington State Court of Appeals, served on the Moot Court Honors Council, and lead the National Trial Team.
+Before graduating law school, Joshua worked in the mining industry where he located mining claims on public domain lands throughout Nevada and other western states.
+Joshua has a Bachelor of Science Degree in Business Management and Finance from Brigham Young University.